Learning Rate and Convergence

 Each Playground exercise generates a dataset.
 The label for this dataset has two possible values.
 You could think of those two possible values as spam vs. not spam or perhaps healthy trees vs. sick trees.
 The goal of most exercises is to tweak various hyperparameters to build a model that successfully classifies (separates or distinguishes) one label value from the other.
 Note that most data sets contain a certain amount of noise that will make it impossible to successfully classify every example.

-Click the dropdown arrow for an explanation of model visualization.
+Click the plus icon for an explanation of model visualization.

 Each Playground exercise displays a visualization of the current state of the model.
 For example, here's a visualization:

 - Each axis represents a specific feature.
 In the case of spam vs. not spam, the features could be the word count and the number of recipients of the email.

 - Each dot plots the feature values for one example of the data, such as an email.

 - The color of the dot represents the class that the example belongs to.
 For example, the blue dots can represent non-spam emails while the orange dots can represent spam emails.

 - The background color represents the model's prediction of where examples of that color should be found.
 A blue background around a blue dot means that the model is correctly predicting that example.
 Conversely, an orange background around a blue dot means that the model is incorrectly predicting that example.